ThePJB/rustvox/trees.md

 each can just be a hashmap I guess

-in addition the base height map could be simulated rather than generated, e.g. erosion, CA, some voronoi shit
+in addition the base height map could be simulated rather than generated, e.g. erosion, CA, some voronoi stuff